Artificial Intelligence and Patent Law

 Other aspects of the AI Eligibility Guidance speak to when AI inventions may be eligible because they integrate an abstract idea into a practical application by "improv[ing] the functioning of a computer or improv[ing] another technology or technical field."
 The guidance states that "many" AI inventions may be eligible for this reason, as when they claim "a specific application of AI to a particular technological field."
 For example, the guidance explains that a general method of using a deep neural network to analyze a speech sample with multiple sources is ineligible because it claims a mathematical process.
 In contrast, a particular method of using a deep neural network to separate a mixed speech sample, generate separate waveforms for each speech source, and recombine them into a new mixed sample without unwanted sources is an eligible practical application of the abstract idea.

 Congress could amend the Patent Act if it wishes to change or clarify the law of patentability for inventions made using AI, or the eligibility of inventions in the field of AI.
 For example, some stakeholders have expressed support for legislation expanding the scope of patent eligibility for AI technologies and other fields affected by the Alice/Mayo decisions.
-Introduced bills on this issue in the 118th Congress include S. 2140 and Section 7 of H.R.
-8134.
-Congress could consider analogous legislation on inventorship, should it conclude that the AI Inventorship Guidance or subsequent case law is too lenient or too strict in allowing patents on AI-assisted inventions.
+Introduced bills on this issue in the 119th Congress include S. 1546 and Section 7 of H.R.
+5811.
+Congress could also consider legislation regarding inventorship, should it conclude that the 2025 AI Inventorship Guidance or subsequent case law is too lenient, too strict, or not sufficiently clear in allowing patents on AI-assisted inventions.

-Alternatively, Congress could continue to monitor how USPTO’s guidance fares in practice to decide whether new legislation is needed.
-USPTO acknowledges that neither its AI Inventorship Guidance nor its AI Eligibility Guidance has the force of law.
+Alternatively, Congress could continue to monitor how USPTO's guidance fares in practice to decide whether new legislation is needed.
+USPTO's guidance documents do not themselves carry the force of law.
 Rather, these documents seek to apply the existing legal requirements that Congress has set forth in the Patent Act, as interpreted by federal courts, to guide USPTO patent examiners in evaluating patent applications.
-Parties may challenge USPTO’s decisions to grant or deny patent applications in federal court, and USPTO’s guidance is not legally binding on courts hearing such challenges.
-Ultimately, USPTO’s guidance and federal court decisions on patentability both turn principally on the interpretation of the Patent Act, which Congress may amend should it disagree with conclusions reached by USPTO or the courts concerning AI inventions.
+Parties may challenge USPTO's decisions to grant or deny patent applications in federal court, and USPTO's guidance is not legally binding on courts hearing such challenges.
+Ultimately, USPTO's guidance and federal court decisions on patentability both turn principally on the interpretation of the Patent Act, which Congress may amend should it disagree with conclusions reached by USPTO or the courts concerning AI inventions.